 Appointments are required for all services.
-To make or cancel an appointment, please visit ACS Appointment System.
-The Consular section will be closed on Malaysian and American holidays, and training days.
+To make or cancel an appointment, please visit Make an Appointment.
+The Consular section will be closed on Malaysian and American holidays and training days.
 For more details, please consult the list of Embassy closure dates.

 - Mornings: 8:00am – 12pm (Mon. – Fri.)